Santo Domingo mine

 Mineral exploration in the area begun in 2002 and Far West Mining made explorations until 2011 when it was purchased by Capstone and Korean Resources which continued work.
-In April 2021 Capstone purchased Koren Resources' 30% stake in the project and obtained a 100% ownership it it.
+In April 2021 Capstone purchased Koren Resources' 30% stake in the project and obtained a 100% ownership in it.
 In 2022 the Capstone rebranded into Capstone Copper after merging with Mantos Copper.